 Determining fault in a head-on collision may be a challenging task.
 Due to the fact that both cars could have sustained damage, they may both be thrown to other areas of the highway or roadway.
 In these cases where the determination of liability, fault, and negligence are not clear, oftentimes an accident reconstruction specialist can be called to the scene of the accident to make a determination regarding which driver was liable.
 Determining liability is important, as the person who remains liable for an accident will be responsible to potentially compensate victims for their injuries and losses.

 Determining Compensation for Victims Following a Head-On Collision

 If you suffered any kind of injuries or losses as a result of someone else’s negligence, you may be entitled to receive compensation.
-Some types of compensation you could receive following a head-on collision include:
+Some types of compensation an Atlanta car accident attorney may be able to recover for you following a head-on collision include: